zelferry/yiff_api/README.md

 Hi!
-and welcome to a SUPER yiff bookstore !! with various functions and etc!
+and welcome to a SUPER yiff bookstore! with various functions and etc!
 OwO